World of Opportunities

 Guides went of to cook on open fires, making stew in foil bags and pitta bread pizzas they also learnt how to care for different types of tent while Senior Section were learning knife and fire skills, upcycling furniture or finding out about International Opportunities.

-Adults had a visit from our Region Chief Commissioner, Jill Webb, who delivered a Safe Space session, which was very well attended.
+Adults had a visit from Region Chief Commissioner, Jill Webb, who delivered a Safe Space session, which was very well attended.
 Others learned valuable First Response skills.
 Lunchtime chatter was considerably louder than previous meals as friendships had truly been formed, after some delicious home made soups to go with our packed lunches, it was off to activities again, with more adults joining the First Response group for a renewal.

 Guides completed their First Aid Badge and attended sessions about ICE.
 Senior Section members took part in some service on site for the Community Octant, and even more fires and cooking in various locations.
 Guides were able to attend some Senior Section sessions to get a taster of what comes next and adults attended sessions with the girls to see what they were doing and learn new skills to take to their units.